ANDY GREEN and THRUST SSC

 Spirit of America reached a peak speed of 675mph on the Black Rock Desert, Nevada, before crashing during October 1996's record attempt.

-Thrust SSC is the most powerful, most extraordinary car ever to be designed to attack the Land Speed Record, and as the SSC (Super Sonic Car) in the name indicates, it is also one of the first with genuine potential to breach the Sound Barrier.
+At the time of construction, Thrust SSC was the most powerful, most extraordinary car ever to be designed to attack the Land Speed Record, and as the SSC (Super Sonic Car) as the name indicates, it is also one of the first with genuine potential to breach the Sound Barrier, not forgetting the Budweiser Rocket car and Stan Barrett.

 Thrust SSC team members